On the minimum spin period of accreting pulsars: The equilibrium period of accreting pulsars

 and

 equation~\eqref{eq:torque} can be rewritten as

-Although the second term on the right-hand side is well-known in the literature and explicit in early work \citep[e.g.][]{lam+73}, it is usually ignored in recent works, possibly because it is small.
-However, its contribution should become significant when the disc torque is vanishingly small, i.e.\ the system is near torque equilibrium.
-We thus calculate it and demonstrate its effect on the critical fastness parameter for the first time by employing realistic equations of state.
-By using equations~\eqref{eq:disctorque} and \eqref{eq:dtorque}, we cast this into the form
+Although the second term on the right-hand side is well known in the literature and explicit in early work \citep[e.g.][]{lam+73}, it is usually ignored in recent works, possibly because it is small.
+However, its contribution should become significant when the disc torque is vanishingly small; that is, the system is near torque equilibrium.
+We thus calculate it and demonstrate its effect on the critical fastness parameter for the first time by employing realistic EoSs.
+Using equations~\eqref{eq:disctorque} and \eqref{eq:dtorque}, we cast equation~\eqref{eq:dotI} into the form

 where

 is the nominal value of the disc torque and

 is the effective value of the critical fastness parameter.
 Here